jakemcc/jakemccrary.com/source/_posts/2017-08-27-my-current-leiningen-profiles-dot-clj.markdown

 The biggest difference between my `profiles.clj` from early 2015 and now is that I've removed all of the CIDER related plugins.
 I still use CIDER, but CIDER no longer requires you to list its dependencies explicitly.

 I’ve also removed Eastwood and Kibit from my toolchain.
 I love static analysis, but these tools fail too frequently with my projects.
-As a result, I rarely used them, and I’ve removed them.
+As a result, I rarely used them and I’ve removed them.
 Instead, I’ve started using [joker](https://github.com/candid82/joker) for some basic static analysis and am really enjoying it.
 It is fast, and it has made refactoring in Emacs noticeably better.

+[lein-test-refresh](https://github.com/jakemcc/lein-test-refresh), [lein-autoexpect](https://github.com/clojure-expectations/lein-autoexpect), and [humane-test-output](https://github.com/pjstadig/humane-test-output) have stuck around and have been updated to the latest versions.
+These tools make testing Clojure much nicer.

 I'm also taking advantage of some new features that [lein-test-refresh](https://github.com/jakemcc/lein-test-refresh) provides.
 These settings enable the most reliable, fastest feedback possible while writing tests.
 My [recommended testing setup](/blog/2016/06/20/my-recommended-clojure-testing-setup/) article goes into more details.